Cybergen300/Blockchain-report-generator/README.md

 ## Step3:

-Open your newly generated report in the pictures files and start learning about this new project
+Open your newly generated report in the pictures files and start learning about the project